biocore/cmi-workshops/docs/qiita-16S-analysis.rst

 .. figure::  images/histogram.png
    :align:   center

-As you can see, this file contains 30 samples with between approximately 11,000 and 200,000 features, in our case, picked-OTUs (or observational taxanomic unit).
+As you can see, this file contains 30 samples with between approximately 11,000 and 200,000 features, in our case, picked-OTUs (or operational taxanomic unit).

 Now we can begin analyzing these samples.
-Let’s go ahead and select “Process” which will take us to the commands selection page.
+Let’s go ahead and select "dflt_name" then select “Process”.
+This will take us to the commands selection page.
 Once there, select “dflt_name - BIOM” so that the commands pull down tab can be accessed which will initially display five actions.

 .. figure::  images/command_options.png
    :align:   center